leor-c/PortalEnv/README.md

 ---

 #### Micromamba Backend
-Portal-env inculdes two backends for running and serving the environment-side portal: `docker` and `micromamba`.
+Portal-env inculdes two backends for running and serving the environment-side portal: `docker` and `micromamba` (with a `mm` alias for convenience).
 While the default Docker backend is usually the recommended option, it is not viable in some use cases e.g., when running code on remote servers that require a single contrainer.

 To overcome this limitation, portal-env provides a `micromamba` backend that sets up a micromamba runtime environment and serves the RL environment-side portal.
 Here, instead of the `Dockerfile.env` file, the micromamba backend expects a `spec.yml` file for creating the python environment, and an optional `env_setup.py` file for setting up additional dependencies of the environment.
-These files are available for the supported environments.
+These files are available for some of the supported environments.
 Please consider them as examples if you need to write your own custom environment portal with the `micromamba` backend.

-To launch an environment, use the same `portal-env` cli command with an additional `--backend micromamba` argument:
+To launch an environment, use the same `portal-env` cli command with an additional `-b micromamba` argument or its `-b mm` alias:
 ```
-portal-env start <env_name> --backend micromamba
+portal-env start <env_name> -b mm
 ```

+### Other CLI functionality
+#### The `build` Command
+Use `portal-env build -e <env_name> -b <backend>` to build the environment-side portal service without launching it.